WOOF, are you planning to include Yorkies in a wedding?

 #9 FORGET the flowers

-Besides the risk of allergies and skin irritations from flowers, Yorkies would not enjoy having real flowers on the bodies.
+Besides the risk of allergies and skin irritations from flowers, Yorkies would not enjoy having real flowers on their bodies.
 Even if Yorkies are “flower dogs,” they don’t need to have flowers adorn their little bodies, which may be prone to skin allergies.

 Consider these alternatives: